- Relocation Services

 Once the packing has been completed, an itemized packing inventory will be generated, showing everything that has been packed.
 Keep hold of this until your possessions have arrived in Canada and are unpacked in your new home.

 Your possessions will be transported roughly 4,000 miles / 7000 kms between Germany and Canada.
-Taking out transit protection, which will cover for your personal possessions, furniture, art, collections, etc. from the point of packing in Germany to delivery in Canada.
-Ask your Move Consultant for more information.
+We recommend taking out transit protection, which will cover for your personal possessions, furniture, art, collections, etc. from the point of packing in Germany to delivery in Canada.
+Ask your Move Specialist for more information.

 Any items going into storage will need to be stored correctly and securely.
 Ask your international removal company what secure storage they offer in Germany.